lade History, Family Crest & Coats of Arms

 The surname lade was first found in Somerset where Godric Ladda was one of the first records of the name c.
 1100.
 Later Richard Ladde was listed in Northumberland c.
 1175 and Walter le Ladd was listed in Kent.
 The Hundredorum Rolls of lists: Roger Ladde in Huntingdonshire and Thomas Ladde in Cambridgeshire.

-Important Dates for the lade family
+Early History of the lade family

 This web page shows only a small excerpt of our lade research.
 Another 38 words (3 lines of text) covering the years 166 and 1664 are included under the topic Early lade History in all our PDF Extended History products and printed products wherever possible.